Accounting Conservation Framework

 Real Examples: Lowe's Companies (LOW), Domino's Pizza (DPZ), and other highly leveraged retailers operate with persistent negative equity, illustrating that signed balances are a feature of GAAP/IFRS accounting.

-The Correct Analogy: Structural Isomorphism
+The Nature of Structural Isomorphism

 Domain Conserved Quantity Equation Key Property